gpanders/slackbots/README.md

 The *dist* directory contains the Node back-end (in the *models* directory and the *index.js* entry point) as well as the production files in the *public* directory.
 Distribution config files (`Dockerfile` and `Vagrantfile`) are stored here as well.
 See below for information on deployment.

-## Build
+## Get started

-Make sure you have all of the required dependencies

-    npm install && bower install

-Run `grunt` or `grunt build` for building and `grunt serve` for preview.

-## Deploy to Vagrant

-Run `grunt` or `grunt build` to build the production files, then

-    cd dist && npm install
-    vagrant up
-    vagrant ssh -- node /vagrant/index.js

-The Vagrant VM forwards localhost port 9000 to the VM, so you can access the site at `localhost:9000`

-## Deploy to Docker
+The fastest way to get this webapp up and running is to use Docker.
+There is already a Docker image available on Docker Hub that you can get started in one command (assuming you already have [Docker](http://docker.com) installed).

-*NOTE:* You must have a Mongo DB docker container running to connect to before starting the slackbots Docker container
+**NOTE:** You must have a Mongo DB Docker container running to connect to before starting the slackbots Docker container

     docker run --name mongo -v /data/db:/data/db -d mongo

-If you want to create a local Docker version, follow the steps below.
-Otherwise, skip this step to use the image on Docker Hub.

-    grunt
-    cd dist
-    docker build -t ganders/slackbots .

 To start the Docker container